yalue/onnxruntime_go/CONTRIBUTING.md

    it would be great to keep it this way.

- - Python scripts within `test_data/` can use whatever dependencies they need, because the `.onnx` file they produce should already be included and end users should not be required to run them.
+ - Python scripts within `test_data/` can use whatever dependencies they need, because end users should not be required to run the python files, and the `.onnx` file they produce should already be included.

 C-Specific Stuff